 Now government is a bit different.
 For all societies have a government in some sense.
 Indeed all communities have something that plays the role of governance.
 Corporations have a governance structure.
 And so do Churches.
-A Rothbardian propertarian society too would have rules, even if their enforcement existed on the free market.
+A Rothbardian or Hoppian propertarian society too would have rules, even if their enforcement existed on the free market.
 Stephen Kinsella is one of the few Misesians who constantly reminds his readers of the difference between the two, at one point writing:

 Albert Jay Nock was also “influenced by Franz Oppenheimer.
 In Our Enemy, The State he explains the anti-social, predatory nature of the state, and draws a sharp distinction between government as voluntarily acknowledged authority and the State.

 The “voluntarily acknowledged authority” as government is decent, at least for our present purposes.
 The point here is that the government works with the society and the State works against it.